 Functional Neurological Disorder Treatment.

-Holistic, compassionate care to help you move from feeling trapped by your symptoms to living a life that feels possible again.
+I offer holistic, compassionate care to help you move from feeling trapped by your symptoms to living a life that feels possible again.

 Living with Functional Neurological Disorder (FND) can feel confusing, frightening, and at times deeply invalidating.
 Your symptoms are real, but often misunderstood.